 Ready for us to spill the tea on the best language application that can teach you basic meaning and critical points in your chosen language?
 Don’t worry!
 We got your back!
-The Ling App is a totally free language solution (no need to subscribe to anything) guaranteed to help speakers turn from beginners into truly fluent and confident ones.
-Suppose you really want to learn vocabulary words, grammatical points, and pronunciation guides.
+The Ling app is a totally free language solution (no need to subscribe to anything) guaranteed to help speakers turn from beginners into truly fluent and confident ones.
+Suppose you really want to learn vocabulary words in Irish, grammatical points, and pronunciation guides.

 In that case, the courses from the inside of this mobile application can thoughtfully guide you every step of the way.
-It was developed by Simya Solutions, and real native speakers are consistently checking the contents.
+Real native speakers are consistently checking the contents.
 Each lesson also has sounds recorded by real people so that you refer to these from time to time.

 If you are finding yourself ready to start a new page in your journey, you can also take the fun language quizzes and even talk to our AI-based chatbot.
 So, what are you waiting for?
 Get your daily dose of Gaelic language and learn the right words and phrases perfect for everyday interaction!